 PWR Accidents Important to LERF

-For PWR plants with large dry and sub-atmospheric containments , findings related to the accident categories ISLOCA, steam generator tube rupture (SGTR), need to be further evaluated in Phase 2.
+For PWR plants with large dry and sub-atmospheric containments (including AP1000), findings related to the accident categories ISLOCA, steam generator tube rupture (SGTR), and in certain cases, Consequential Steam Generator Tube Rupture (C-SGTR) need to be further evaluated in Phase 2.
 For the PWR plants with ice condenser containments, findings related to ISLOCA, SGTR, and SBO accident categories need evaluation in Phase 2.

 In PWRs with ice condenser containments, severe accident studies indicate that the most significant factor is the availability of hydrogen igniters and the ice condenser to mitigate severe accidents.
 If the igniters are available, the conditional early containment failure probability is less than 0.1 even during accidents that leave the RCS at high pressure.
 However, if the igniters are not available (as would be the case in an SBO unless backup power was deployed in a timely manner), NUREG/CR-6527 indicates a conditional containment failure probability (CCFP) close to 1.0.
+Note that the resolution of Generic Issue 189 (ML13008A361) cited the provision of alternate power supplies for hydrogen igniters for ice condenser plants and BWR plants with Mark III containments.

+Recent severe accident analysis documented in NUREG/CR-7245 has also demonstrated that the behavior of the primary-side safety relief valves is very important in affecting the accident progression, most notably in-vessel hydrogen production and release to the containment, and the potential for early containment failure.
+However, this and other such insights have not yet been incorporated into IMC 0609 Appendix H.

-ATWS sequences are not significant contributors to LERF for PWRs, except for.
+ATWS sequences are not significant contributors to LERF for PWRs, except for sequences that could lead to the High-Dry-Low conditions regarding consequential steam generator tube ruptures.
 During ATWS in PWRs, the containment pressure increases slowly so it can be considered a late failure mode.
 Therefore, the risk significance determined by the CDF based SDP alone for ATWS events in PWRs is appropriate.

 High and low pressure core damage sequences (in which the containment is not bypassed) are not significant contributors to LERF for PWRs with large dry and sub-atmospheric containments.
 An important insight from the IPE program and other PRAs is that the conditional probability of early containment failure is less than 0.1 on the occurrence of core damage accident scenarios that leave the RCS at high pressure.
 If the RCS is depressurized the probability of early containment failure is typically less than 0.01.